 Although it is a fast-growing plant, spider plants do not need yearly repotting as most of their growing energy is directed toward producing plantlets.
 Repot in spring if the root ball protrudes above the rim of the pot.

 Native to South Africa, spider plants are an essential part of any hanging plant collection.
-Pot them into simple baskets, provide it with ample water and food, and within two years, you should be rewarded with a full display.
+Pot them into simple baskets, provide them with ample water and food, and within two years, you should be rewarded with a full display.
 Alternatively, they can be positioned atop columns for a beautiful display.
 Note that plantlets will not form on immature plants.
-The most common problem is under watering and feeding during the growing season, these are robust plants.
+The most common problem is under watering and feeding during the growing season.
+These are robust plants.

 Spider plants are pretty hardy, but there are a few insects that love to turn them into dinner.
 Aphids, mealybugs, whiteflies, and of course, spider mites can all pose problems for your houseplants.
 Rinsing the plants with water is an effective way to combat pests like aphids and spider mites.
 However, when it comes to spider mites rubbing your plant down with a miticide is a good idea as well.
 Other pests respond well to the use of insecticides.
 If you're worried about using harsh chemicals around your yard, especially if you have pets or young children, you may want to try an all natural insecticide first.
 A few all-natural insecticides can be made with ingredients you probably already have in your pantry, like vinegar.